Pvt. James Monroe Langford

 and worked as a dairy farmer.

 On March 15, 1941, James was inducted into the U.S. Army at Port Thomas, Kentucky.
-During his basic training, he was assigned to Headquarters Company, 192nd Tank Battalion.
-During basic training James' attended tracked vehicle maintenance school and qualified as a tank mechanic.
+During his basic training, he attended tracked vehicle maintenance school and qualified as a tank mechanic and was assigned to Headquarters Company, 192nd Tank Battalion.

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-After the maneuvers, on the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton told them the news.
-Men too old to go overseas were released from federal service.
+HQ Company did not actively take part in the maneuvers, but it did maintain the tanks, and other vehicles, of the battalion.
+After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
+Knox.
+It was on the side of a hill that the battalion learned they were being sent overseas.
+According to members of the battalion, General George Patton had selected them for this duty.
+Men too old to go overseas were given the chance to be released from federal service.
 Replacements for these men came from the 753rd Tank Battalion.

+The morning of December 8th, the officers of the 192nd were called to an office and informed of the Japanese attack on Pearl Harbor.
+All members of the tank companies were sent to the airfield.
+HQ Company remained behind in their bivouac.
 Jim was an early riser and heard the news of the Japanese attack.
 He told Grover Bummett, Nick Marchese, and either Kenneth Engel or Elmer Engle that Pearl Harbor had been bombed.
 One of his tent mates took his boot, threw it at him, and told him to, "Get out of here!"
+Not too long later, they learned the attack had taken place.

-As a member of HQ Company, James remained in the bivouac of the battalion.
+At 12:45, Jim lived through the Japanese attack on Clark Field.
 The members of the company could do little more than take cover during the attack.
 After the attack the tankers saw the carnage done by the attack.
 The Japanese had effectively destroyed the Army Air Corps.
 The tankers would spend the next four months attempting to slow the Japanese conquest of the Philippines.

 James took part in the Battle of the Points from January 27, 1942, until February 13, 1942.
 The Japanese had been landed on two points and been cut off.
 The tankers were sent in to wipe out these positions.
 According to Capt.
 Alvin Poweleit, the battalion's surgeon, the tanks did a great deal of damage.